milena-t/PhD_chapter3/README.md

     orthofinder --> dNdS_groups;
     XY_paralogs --> dNdS_groups;

-    dNdS_groups --> basicFastX(whole-phylogeny 1-to-1 orthologs for basic FastX);
+    basicFastX(whole-phylogeny 1-to-1 orthologs for basic FastX);
-    dNdS_groups --> gametologs(dNdS for X genes depending on if they have an ancestral Y gametolog or not);
+    gametologs(dNdS for X genes depending on if they have an ancestral Y gametolog or not);
-    dNdS_groups --> rearrangeA(dNdS for A depending on if A is rearranged between pairs or not) XY_chr --> basicFastX
+    rearrangeA(dNdS for A depending on if A is rearranged between pairs or not)

+    dNdS_groups --> basicFastX;
+    dNdS_groups --> gametologs;
+    dNdS_groups --> rearrangeA;
+    XY_chr --> basicFastX
     XY_chr --> gametologs
     mcscanx_out --> rearrangeA